When, Not If: Preparing Your NZ Business for a Cyber Attack

 5. Managing the Narrative: Public Relations (PR)

 A cyber attack is a reputation crisis as much as a technical one.
-How you communicate to your customers, staff, and the public will define your brand's future.
+How you communicate to your customers, staff, and the public will define your brand's future and can also impact your legal position with regulators.

 Key PR preparations: